 For example: Encourage development of national ICT policies, legal and regulatory frameworks, and sector-specific action plans, linked to sustainable development goals through an inclusive process

-[New pillar] Women and Information Society, Civil Society:
+[New pillar] Women and Information Society, Civil Society: Linking the Gender and ICT Policies.
+Women, as equal partners, active agents, innovators and decision-makers should be an integral part of, and key actors, in the Information Society.
+Ensure in the gender component inclusion in national ICT Development Policy.

-Foster greater engagement and cooperation at the national, regional and international levels among all stakeholders through capacity building, research and knowledge sharing for inclusive development of the ICT sector
+Foster greater multistakeholder engagement and cooperation at the local, national, regional and international levels among all stakeholders through capacity building, research and knowledge sharing for development of the ICT sector

 Russian Federation, Government:

-Foster greater engagement and cooperation at the national, regional and international levels among all stakeholders through capacity building, research and knowledge sharing for inclusive development of the ICT sector
+Foster greater engagement and cooperation at the local, national, regional and international levels among all stakeholders through capacity building, research and knowledge sharing for development of the ICT sector

-Adopt policies and frameworks for the development of relevant, timely and accurate data and the effective collection, application and open exchange of the same; implement global best practices for the exchange of data to achieve data interoperability
+Adopt policies and frameworks through multistakeholder consultation for the development of relevant, timely and accurate data and for the effective collection, application and open exchange of the same; ensuring respect for human rights and privacy.
+Moreover, the design of international frameworks to implement global best practices for the exchange of data would be an effective tool to achieve data interoperability.

 Russian Federation, Government:

-Adopt policies and frameworks for the development of relevant, timely and accurate data and the effective collection, application and open exchange of the same; implement global best practices for the exchange of datato achieve data interoperability
+Furthering the dialog on policies and frameworks through multistakeholder consultation for the development of relevant, timely and accurate data and for the effective collection, application and open exchange of the same; ensuring respect for human rights and privacy.
+Moreover, the design of international frameworks to implement global best practices for the exchange of data would be an effective tool to achieve data interoperability.

 ISOC, Civil Society:

-Adopt policies and frameworks for the development of relevant, timely and accurate data and the effective collection, application and open exchange of the same; implement global best practices for the exchange of data to achieve data interoperability
+Adopt policies and frameworks through multistakeholder consultation for the development of relevant, timely and accurate data and for the effective collection, application and open exchange of the same; ensuring respect for privacy.
+Moreover, the design of international frameworks to implement global best practices for the exchange of data would be an effective tool to achieve data interoperability.

 Uruguay, Government: does not specify data for what purposes?

-Promote the availability of affordable access to ICT as a key to the success of the government’s efforts to foster an information society and bridge emerging inequalities in digital economy
+Promote the availability of affordable access to ICT as a key to the success of the all stakeholders’ efforts to establish an information society and bridge existing and emerging inequalities in digital economy

 Uruguay, Government: should be under AL C2 or C3

-[New Pillar, APIG, Civil Society]:
+Ensure that the services resulting from policies and frameworks can be accessed by citizens in the community, through affordable and public access to ICTs and training and encourage a feedback process as well as a monitoring and evaluation mechanism.

+[New Pillar, APIG, Civil Society]: Agree a formal framework that provides for all governments to participate, on an equal footing, in the governance and supervision of the ICANN and IANA functions, and that provides for effective supervision and accountability of these functions in accordance with paragraphs 29, 35, 36, 61 and 69 of the Tunis Agenda.

 3. Targets

-All States to develop national ICT policies, legal and regulatory frameworks with engagement of stakeholders through an inclusive process; respective governance authorities will choose an appropriate scope and focus of the policies, legal and regulatory frameworks
+Development of national ICT policies, legal and regulatory frameworks by each state with involvement of stakeholders through an inclusive process;

 Women and Information Society, Civil Society:

-Development of national ICT policies, legal and regulatory frameworks by each state with involvement of stakeholders through an inclusive process;
+Development of national ICT policies, legal and regulatory frameworks by each state with involvement of stakeholders through an inclusive process for youth, women, the vulnerable and marginalized, indigenous peoples, persons with disabilities.

 Uruguay, Government: